hit9/Quadtree-hpp/README.md

    1. Click the **right mouse button** to figure the left-upper corner of the query region.
    2. Then right click again to figure the right-botton corner to query the objects that inside this rectangle region.
    3. Click the **right mouse button** again or just press `ESC` to clear the highlighting.
-5. **Query Neighbour Nodes*:
+5. **Query Neighbour Nodes**:
     1. Press key `n` to start query neighbour leaf nodes.
     2. Click the left mouse button to figure a leaf node .
-    3. Then press any of `0~7` key to figure a direction, then you will seen all the neighbour nodes in red.
+    3. Then press any of `0~7` key to figure a direction, then you will see all the neighbour nodes in red.

        ```cpp
        //        4| 0(N)| 5